greenelab/deep-review/all-sections.md

 will be misleading during training, and the predictive performance is sensitive to the docking quality [@Gue0c5Gb].

-There are two major options for representing a protein-compound complex.
-A 3D grid can featurize the input complex [@Z7fd0BYf; @bNBiIiTt].
+There are two established options for representing a protein-compound complex.
+One option, a 3D grid, can featurize the input complex [@Z7fd0BYf; @bNBiIiTt].
 Each entry in the grid tracks the types of protein and ligand atoms in that region of the 3D space or descriptors derived from those atoms.
-Both DeepVS [@Gue0c5Gb] and atomic convolutions [@17YaKNLKk] offer greater flexibility in their convolutions by eschewing the 3D grid.
+Alternatively, DeepVS [@Gue0c5Gb] and atomic convolutions [@17YaKNLKk] offer greater flexibility in their convolutions by eschewing the 3D grid.
 Instead, they each implement techniques for executing convolutions over atoms' neighboring atoms in the 3D space.
 Gomes et al. demonstrate that